-APICDA’s Program Department provides village residents opportunities to pursue business startup funds, scholarships, vocational training and internships.
-Since its inception, APICDA has awarded over $4.5 million dollars to hundreds of students pursuing a college education and training.
-These programs play a vital role in APICDA’s workforce development and employment goals to help sustain the CDQ communities.
+APICDA’s Program Department provides eligible community entities and residents financial support to advance priority initiatives and opportunities to pursue business startup funds, scholarships, vocational training and internships.
+Since its inception, APICDA has awarded millions of dollars to support local projects and students pursuing a college education and training.
+These programs play a vital role in APICDA’s mission to support economic development, workforce training and employment goals in its member communities.

 The Aleutian Marketplace Fellowship competition provides startup funds and access to established training and mentorship opportunities at statewide events that cater to innovators and entrepreneurs.